martysama0134/how-to-general/freebsd-tips/how-to-fix-the-new-pkg-in-fbsd-9.md

 ## Note:

-1. `pkg.freebsd.org.2013102301` is a simple textual file containing: (with a newline in the end)
+1. `pkg.freebsd.org.2013102301` is a simple textual file containing: (with a newline at the end)

 	```
 	# $FreeBSD$